What is Microdermabrasion?

 Beauty treatments such as microdermabrasion that’s done in a dermatologists office assures you that the diamondtome wands are sterilized the same way as surgical instruments.
 Such procedure is very important for your own safety.
 When you go to a spa for this kind of beauty treatment, be sure to confirm with the establishment on how they handle their multi-use wands.

 If you are thinking on how often you should receive beauty treatments like a microdermabrasion facial, it depends on your skin care needs and financial resources.
 Most of the in-office beauty treatments cost more and are usually scheduled at 1-2 month intervals.
 If you use a handheld device at home, it usually requires you to use it every day or at least every week.

 Will Your Skin React Poorly?

 If you are having incertitude as to how your skin could react to such level of exfoliation, just bear in mind that it is not painful.
 It could make your skin become slightly red for a few hours after the treatment or even feels more sensitive.
 Just make sure to apply a calming moisturizer and sunscreen after the treatment.

 For those who have dermatographism or if you get red welts at the sites of scratches, you will most likely see hive-like lines or blotches after a microdermabrasion treatment.
-Just take an oral antihistamine to help reduce such skin reaction.
+Just take an oral antihistamine to help reduce such skin reactions.
 Don’t worry.
 It won’t lessen your natural beauty.
 It’s just temporary.

 Remember to don’t expect the same results you get from a deep chemical peel or fractionated resurfacing laser when you receive a microdermabrasion treatment.
 Microdermabrasion helps maximize the benefit that you get from a regular topical regimen, keeps your skin feeling smooth, helps pigment look more even, and speeds the clearance of whiteheads.